Inference on the structure of gene regulatory networks: Discussion and conclusions

 In Scenario 6 and Scenario 8, we have the bulk level gene expression profiles after different interventions.
 One approach of determining possible gene regulations is to directly calculate the correlation coefficient or mutual information of the expression levels of two genes \cite{hurley2012gene}.
 Here data after different interventions are regarded as samples from the same distribution.
-We provide a simple example to show that this approach might build a false relation between two independent genes.
 Assume there are three independent genes $V_1,V_2,V_3$.
 After intervention on $V_1$, the expression levels of $V_1,V_2$ are $0.5$ and $1$; after intervention on $V_2$, the expression levels of $V_1,V_2$ are $1$ and $0.5$; after intervention on $V_3$, the expression levels of $V_1,V_2$ are $1$ and $1$.
 Then the correlation coefficient of $V_1,V_2$ is $-0.5$, although $V_1,V_2$ are independent.